 - International airport and great rail links nearby.

-- Culture, entertainment, nightlife and shopping in bucket loads!
+- Culture, entertainment, nightlife and shopping.

 - Lower cost of living than comparable cities in other parts of the country.

 - Despite good rail links, it’s still a good couple of hours’ journey to London or the cities of the Midlands and beyond.

 - Cardiff is, for some, not seen to be as cultural as other cities in the UK.